pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

     !!! note "Physio data general rules"

-        - **What kynd of data:** Cardiac, respiratory and other continuous recordings
+        - **What kind of data:** Cardiac, respiratory and other continuous recordings
         - **File types:** Continuous recordings as compressed files `.tsv.gz` (no header).
 Metadata as `.json` files.
         - **Where:** Data can go under different `<datatype>/` folders, such as `func`, `anat`, `dwi`, `meg`, `eeg`, `ieeg`, or `beh`
         - **How:** Data must have the following format:</b>